 Housing

 All students will be housed together in double rooms at a residence in Paris.
 It is required that you live in the program housing.
+Program housing is not available outside of the program dates.

 Meals